denini08/old/index.md

 Welcome!
 I'm Denini Silva, a Ph.D. candidate in Computer Science at the Federal University of Pernambuco (Recife, PE – Brazil), advised by [Prof. Dr. Marcelo d’Amorim](https://cin.ufpe.br/~damorim/).
 I'm 27 years old and passionate about computing, particularly software engineering.

 Since 2020, I’ve been involved in academic research.
-After completing my M.Sc. in Computer Science (2022), I started my Ph.D. with a focus on software testing, especially in the Android ecosystem.
+After completing my M.Sc. in Computer Science (2022), I started my Ph.D. with a focus on software testing, especially in the Flaky Tests subject.

 My research interests include:
 - Software Engineering